 18. Poor Communication with Stakeholders

 Information vacuums get filled with assumptions—usually negative ones.
-I’ve seen investors, employees, and partners lose faith in promising startups simply because founders failed to communicate effectively during challenging periods.
+I’ve seen investors, employees, and partners lose faith in promising SMBs simply because founders failed to communicate effectively during challenging periods.

 Develop regular, transparent communication habits with: